Key Points

 1. Bitcoin (BTC)

-Bitcoin is a peer-to-peer decentralised digital currency - the first of its kind globally.
-This means users can transact with one another without the need for an intermediary or a third party like a bank.
+Bitcoin is a peer-to-peer decentralised digital currency – the first of its kind.
+This means users transact with one another, without an intermediary or a third party like a bank to facilitate the transfer .
 This is made possible through Bitcoin’s revolutionary blockchain technology.
-This new form of digital money is censorship-resistant, permissionless and highly resistant to seizure.
+This novel form of digital money is censorship-resistant, permissionless and highly impervious to seizure.

 People use Bitcoin for a number of reasons.
-Like fiat currencies, Bitcoin can be used as a medium of exchange to buy anything from coffee to cars, as long as the vendor accepts Bitcoin as payment.
-It is permissionless - so anyone with an Internet connection can send and receive it.
+Like fiat currencies, Bitcoin can be used as a medium of exchange to buy anything from Ralph Lauren clothes to Mitsubishi cars, as long as the vendor accepts Bitcoin as payment.
+It is permissionless, so anyone with an internet connection can send and receive, plus no central controlling party can stop you using the network.

-Bitcoin is also commonly used as a store of value.
-Since its inception, Bitcoin has enjoyed a highly appreciative value growth trajectory.
-Many refer to Bitcoin as “digital gold”.
-This comparison comes from Bitcoin’s scarce supply (only 21 million Bitcoin will ever exist) and fixed supply schedule.
+Bitcoin is also used as a store of value.
+With its proliferation, many have referred to Bitcoin as “digital gold”.
+This comparison comes from Bitcoin’s limited supply (only 21 million Bitcoin will ever exist) and fixed supply schedule.

 Further Reading: Bitcoin Basics: A Beginner's Guide

-Like the toll you pay whenever you hop on the expressway, infrastructure tokens are cryptocurrencies that are used to front the cost of running a network.
-These tokens are paid by a user to the nodes responsible for maintaining the network.
-In return, users can use the network to access applications and services, or to create their own applications within the network.
+Like the toll you pay whenever you hop on the highway, Smart Contract Platform tokens are cryptocurrencies that are used to pay the costs of using a network.
+These tokens are paid by a user to the (nodes) participants responsible for maintaining the network.
+In return, users can access applications and services, or even create their own applications, on the network.

 2. Ethereum (ETH)

-Ethereum was founded by programmer Vitalik Buterin in 2015, based on an idea he conceived two years prior.
+Ethereum was founded by developer Vitalik Buterin in 2015, based on an idea he conceived two years prior.
 Like Bitcoin, his first crypto interest, Ethereum is an open-source blockchain that validates and records transactions.
-Beyond this one similarity though, the two networks are quite different.
+Beyond this similarity the two networks are distinctly different.

-Ethereum empowers users to take an active role in the growth of Web3.
-It is a space for developers to create and publish decentralised apps (DApps).
-It is also a marketplace for users to access decentralised finance (DeFi) services, games, apps, and non-fungible tokens (NFTs).
+Ethereum empowers users and developers to take an active role in the growth of the Ethereum ecosystem.
+It is a space for developers to create and deploy decentralised apps (DApps).
+It is also a marketplace for users to access Decentralised Finance (DeFi) services – think Maker, Uniswap & Synthetix –, play-to-earn games, apps, and non-fungible tokens (NFTs).

-This is all done through Ethereum’s killer program: smart contracts.
+This is all possible through Ethereum’s killer program: smart contracts.

 Further Reading: What is Ethereum?
 A Beginner's Guide